Can better branding foil fake wines?

 The culture of the knock-off has been refined to the point where people happily pay a fraction of the real price in the knowledge that what they are buying is fake – but who really cares if it looks the same.
 In fact, you could argue there is little point in owning a real Rolex or Tag Hauer, as no one will believe it’s the genuine article anyway.

-But for the wine industry, there are additional issues, far more sinister, about counterfeiting, that make it essential for producers to do their best to make it more difficult for counterfeiters.
+But for the wine industry, there are additional, far more sinister issues about counterfeiting that makes it essential for producers to make it more difficult for counterfeiters.
 Stop it, never, but at least reduce it.

-When I returned an hour or so later to investigate further they had been removed from the shelves by the shop owner who had seemingly been sitting nonchalantly behind the counter showing no interest in me.
+An hour or so later when I returned to investigate further, they had been removed from the shelves by the shop owner who had seemingly been sitting nonchalantly behind the counter showing no interest in me.

 In an unsophisticated market, it can be argued that the damage of selling inferior quality wine in fake bottles is minimal and in fact could increase brand awareness.
 But as that market becomes more sophisticated, consumers will start to appreciate when a wine is of poor quality and turn away from the brand.

-The scale of damage to big producers is significant but even for smaller premium producers it is vital that wines sold into new markets are protected from being copied because they are mostly trying to develop a niche market where quality is even more important.
+The scale of damage to big producers is significant, but for small premium producers it is vital that wines sold into new markets are protected from counterfeiting because they are mostly trying to develop a niche market where quality is even more important.

-In some cases, wine being sold under copied Australian brands, or at worst approximations of these brands through design, contain no wine at all.
+At best, wine is being sold under copied Australian brands.
+At worst, approximations of these brands, through design, contain no wine at all.
 They are simply chemically manufactured fake wines.

 At best, these wines just taste awful; at worst, they present serious health risks.